 The developers' history with shady practices apparently goes years back as they reportedly kept censoring poor reviews on their game and also released DLC for ARK while it was still in Steam Early Access.
 Being in that state literally means the game is not finished, but it didn't stop Wildcard from selling additional content instead of completing the work on what they already sold.

 Furthermore, Wildcard's sister studio, Grapeshot Games, co-founded by the same people who started Wildcard, more recently released Atlas in a shape that could hardly be described as anything but satisfying.
-This sparked quite a bit of controversy itself, causing the game to be one of the worst reviewed on Steam .
+This sparked quite a bit of controversy itself, causing the game to be .